Skip to main content

 NATS_PORTThe port used by the NATS serverno4433

-REVERSE_PROXY_SERVERIf you want to use a reverse proxy, set its domain nameyesconsole.example.com
+REVERSE_PROXY_SERVERIf you want to use a reverse proxy, set the domain name that you want to use to visit the consoleyesconsole.example.com

 DOMAINYour DNS domainnoexample.com